 - To consider and approve amendments to research that has been previously approved by the CSREC.

-- To make available application forms, guidelines and background documentation to staff and students in the departments.
+- To make available access to the application system, templates, guidelines and background documentation to staff and students in the departments.

 - To advise staff and students in the departments on research ethics and the process for obtaining ethical approval for research.

-- To report to the Senate REC on the activities of the CSREC as required – records of all decisions, conditions and correspondence will be retained.
+- To report to the Senate REC on the activities of the CSREC as required.
 Minutes of all decisions and any meetings will be submitted to SREC.

 The CSREC consists of a Chair, a member of academic staff from each research centre in the Department of Computer Science, a member of academic staff from the Department of Library and Information Science, at least one research student from the Departments and two external members.